bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model or Dom is a language nuetral interface which allows us  to use programs and scripts to dynamically access and update contetn style and structure of a document.

 2. What is an event?

+This is basically the interaction in which the html is handled through events.
+Events can occur when a user interacts with any html page like clikcing or resizing a window.

 3. What is an event listener?

+This is similar to and event but we are waiting for a responce or listening to see what happends and are awaiting a responce.

 4. Why would we convert a NodeList into an Array?

+This is basically for functionallity a node list is similar in characteristics to an array but it doesnt allow us to do the same things as an array.

 5. What is a component?

+A component is basically a small ammount of resuable data, which inturn simplifies our lives.

 ### Git Set up